equinor/webviz-subsurface/webviz-subsurface.md

 **Common settings**
+* **`drop_failed_realizations`:** Option to drop or include failed realizations.
+    The success criteria is based on the presence of an 'OK' file in the realization runpath.
 * **`non_net_facies`:** List of facies which are non-net.
 * **`fipfile`:** Path to a yaml-file that defines a match between FIPNUM regions and human readable regions, zones and etc to be used as filters.